Unfiled6748/password-generator-manager/README.md

 - Enable TLS
 - Store JWT tokens in HTTPOnly cookies so client-side Javascript cannot access them
 - Move the addPassword and savePassword functionality from the frontend to the backend as REST endpoints
-- Replace IndexDB with PostgreSQL in the backend for storing user's generated passwords
+- Replace IndexDB with PostgreSQL in the backend for storing users' generated passwords
-- Add Open ID Connect-based authentication (e.g.; 'Sign in via Google')
+- Add Open ID Connect-based (OIDC) authentication (e.g.; 'Sign in with Google')
 - Allow users to delete a generated password